hexbus/ubergrom/docs/04-extended-features.md

 Peripheral register blocks intentionally begin away from the start of the logical GROM slot so they do not resemble a cartridge header.

-## Common access pattern
+## The common programming pattern

-Tursi's test code demonstrates the basic pattern used by all of these devices:
+Tursi's test code demonstrates the core operation clearly:

-1. map the desired device into a logical GROM slot;
-2. write the 16-bit GROM address through the selected base's write-address port; and
+1. write the 16-bit GROM address through the chosen base's write-address port;
-3. read or write bytes through that base's GROM data port.
+2. read or write bytes through that base's data port.

 For base *n*: